Ref disqualifies Alaska high school swimmer, deems school swimsuit too revealing

 The first thing that referee did, according to Kowatch, was disqualify Wilils.
 She also happened to be the same referee who had embarrassed the younger sibling last year, she said.

 The referee who made the disqualification did not respond to requests for comment.

-Alaska School Athletic Association Executive Director Billy Strickland admitted that someone's compliance with the swimsuit rule is subjective.
+Alaska School Athletic Association Executive Director Billy Strickland admitted that someone’s compliance with the swimsuit rule is subjective.

 "We would encourage officials to give the benefit of the doubt to the athlete," Strickland said in a phone interview Monday.